hbctraining/Intro-to-R/lessons/05_introR-data-wrangling2.md

 ***

-> ### An R package for data manipulation
+> ### An R package for data wrangling
-> The methods presented above are using base R functions for data manipulation.
+> The methods presented above are using base R functions for data wrangling.
 For more advanced R users,
 > the package `dplyr` is a fairly new (2014) package that tries to provide easy
-> tools for the most common data manipulation tasks.
+> tools for the most common data wrangling tasks.
 It is built to work directly
 > with data frames.
 The thinking behind it was largely inspired by the package
 > `plyr` which has been in use for some time but suffered from being slow in some
 > cases.` dplyr` addresses this by porting much of the computation to C++.
 An